 Prepare an ice bath (large bowl of ice water to shock Brussels sprouts after they’re steamed).
 Slice cleaned Brussels sprouts in half and steam until just tender.
 Make sure they don’t get over done.
 Using a large slotted spoon, transfer hot sprouts to ice bath.
 When they’re all nice and shocked, drain, pat dry and set on the counter in a bowl with a cover ‘til you’re just about ready to eat dinner.
 Go pour a glass of wine.

 Right before serving (15 minutes or so).
 Put butter in a stainless skillet (this is important so you can see the color of the butter as it browns) and heat on medium/low until it melts.
 DON’T LEAVE THE PAN LONGER THAN TO REFRESH YOUR GLASS OF WINE!
 Swirl the butter around until the solids start to brown.
 When the solids are a nice light brown color (caution, they go from brown to burned very quickly), immediate pour hot butter in a pyrex (or similar) vessel.
 I’ve poured the hot butter into a drinking glass before.
 Let’s just say it wasn’t the best idea.
 Next, put the prepped sprouts in the skillet and add the butter as you see fit.
 Heat ‘til warmed through (you’re gonna have to taste as you go…darn).
 Put in a dish and enjoy!

 Pepperoni Cocktail Snacks

-Emma Winowiecki, Multimedia Producer
+Emma Winowiecki, Digital Producer

 My Grandma Ruthie was a very petite lady.
 Any mini version of an otherwise normal object, be it a tiny spatula or a little juice glass, will always be “Grandma-sized” in my mind.